AHDiniz/GameOff2017/README.md

 BUT, since you got to try something new in a game jam, I'm trying to do the art assets by myself for the first time, always learning, right?

+Unfortunately, I couldn't finish the game in time :(.
+My PC broke and I only fixed it a few days before the jam ends, and there was no way I could finish it in time...